-- The proposed construction is never the initial construction of a parish/institution, but rather it is the second or third phase of a single construction project, with construction commencing within five years of completion of the previous phase. - The parish/institution shall have already secured, in cash, a minimum of 50% of the total project cost (i.e., cost of phase completed and phase currently proposed). - 3.
-In order for a construction project to begin construction, the following two conditions must be met: - a.
-The parish/institution must demonstrate that they have 50% of the total project costs cash-in-hand or funds already expended. - b.
-The parish/institution must show that it has pledges, other secured commitments or other revenue sources to fund the remaining 50%.
+- The proposed construction is never the initial construction of a parish/institution, but rather it is the second or third phase of a single construction project, with construction commencing within five years of completion of the previous phase. - 2.
+The parish/institution shall have already secured, in cash, a minimum of 50% of the total project cost (i.e., cost of phase completed and phase currently proposed).